Home

 (1) Giving the wrong age for oneself on an application for life insurance or for a beneficiary who is to receive benefits on a basis involving his life contingency (life expectancy).
 (2) A provision in most Life Insurance policies setting forth the action to be taken if a misstatement of age is discovered after the policy is issued.

-Nonmedical (non-Med) Life Insurance Policy
+Non Medical (Non-Med) Life Insurance Policy

 A Life Insurance policy underwritten on the basis of an insured’s statement of his/her health with no medical examination required.
 Learn more about term life insurance with no exam required.